muntashir-wahid/cook-and-taste/README.md

 # Cook and Taste

 Cook and Taste is a single-page web application where you can find some delicious recipes.
 You can read specific recipe details.
 A user can see reviews on a recipe.
 He/she can also add his/her review.
-But for that he/she neet to login first.
+But for that, he/she needs to log in first.
+Users can also remove and update his/her reviews.
 User can also remove and update his/her reviews.
 You can visit the site [here.](https://cook-and-taste-75f3a.web.app/)

 ---